 - Option to take your gaze over your right shoulder.

 - Hold for 5 breaths then release back to center.
 Pause in a seated shape for a few breaths, then repeat on the other side.

 Get the latest from Gaia

 - Indra = Ruler

 - Asana = Pose

-- Increase flexibility and range of motion in the spine
+- Increases flexibility and range of motion in the spine.

-Used to acknowledge the creative power of Lord Shiva (who Matsyendra is said to be an embodiment of), repeating this mantra helps to bring you into the flow of the universe so that you can accept and celebrate what is.
+Used to acknowledge the creative power of Lord Shiva (of whom Matsyendra is said to be an embodiment), repeating this mantra helps to bring you into the flow of the universe so that you can accept and celebrate what is.
 To practice chant, “Om Namah Shivaya, Namah Shivaya, Nama Shiva,” which translates, “I bow to Lord Shiva, the peaceful one who is the embodiment of all that is caused by the universe.”